primefocusworld/duke/INSTALL-MINGW.md

 * unzip in ```C:\lib\protobuf-2.4.1\```
 * launch MinGW Shell from Start menu
 * ```cd /C/lib/protobuf-2.4.1/```
- * please note that in MinGW shell path are Unix style.
+ * please note that in MinGW Shell path are Unix style.
 * ```./configure --prefix /C/lib/protobuf```
  * we want the distribution folder to be C:\lib\protobuf
 * ```make```